Molecular Pathology and Biobanking

 The Molecular Pathology Programme at CCRCB includes the Northern Ireland – Molecular Pathology Laboratory (NI-MPL), the Northern Ireland Biobank (NIB), the Digital Pathology programme and an incipient Comparative Pathology Group.
 NI-MPL is a self-contained, purpose-designed, nationally accredited hybrid operation capable of performing molecular pathology translational research and molecular diagnostics of solid tumours.

 The molecular pathology diagnostic unit is a partnership between CCRCB and the Belfast Health and Social Care Trust (BHSCT).
-The official opening of the NI-MPL took place on Wednesday 9 January 2013; please click here to view the accompanying video.
+The official opening of the NI-MPL took place on Wednesday 9 January 2013; you can view the accompanying video below.

 The technologies available in the basement hub are tissue and nucleic acid based, and include: tissue processing and embedding, conventional HE, manual and automated immunohistochemistry, various automated in-situ hybridization techniques, tissue microarrays, gel and capillary electrophoresis, Q-PCR, Next Generation Sequencing, laser capture microdissection and tissue bioimaging.
 This has been complemeted with capacity to undertake high-throughput gene expression, methylation and gene copy number analyses, currently under validation.
 The laboratory environment ensures the proper SoPs, procedure manuals and QA/QC schemes to exercise its hybrid role.